 Adv.
 Ravit Sinai

 Adv.
 Ravit Sinai is a certified lawyer and mediator for over 23 years and is one of the leading attorneys in the various aspects of urban renewal, Pinui-Binui and Tama 38.
 In light of the extensive experience she accumulated in this field, she is working to promote this issue on a national level and is a member of a “roundtable” led by the Ministry of Housing on the topics of Pinui-Binui and Tama 38.
 In addition, she is a known authority in her field and is regularly interviewed by various media outlets.
 Adv.
-Sinai also has a regular spot in the “Secret of Real Estate” TV show, a radio show on Tama 38 and Pinui-Binui, and she shares her experience through various articles and guides.
+Sinai also has a regular spot in the “Secret of Real Estate” TV show, a radio show on the station 102FM with Offer Petersburg on Tama 38 and Pinui-Binui, and she shares her experience through various articles and guides.
 Adv.
 Sinai participated in writing two chapters from the book “How to make money from real estate?” on the topics of Tama and urban renewal.
 Adv.
-Sinai lectures in the Israeli Bar, the Fishman Center and the Israeli Building Center on the topic of urban renewal.
+Sinai lectures on urban renewal in the Israeli Bar, seminars, coordinates Bar trainings, and lectures in the Fishman Center and the Israeli Building Center.

 Below are some Selected Projects